-The main role of a Parish Councillor is to represent the views of all residents within the Parish and to listen to, and understand, the views and needs of different groups in the community (such as young and older people).
-As a Councillor, there is a responsibility to be well-informed, especially about diverse local views.
+The principal role of a Parish Councillor is to take collective decisions of behalf of all residents within the Parish.
+Councillors must take great care to avoid taking decisions that take account of their own opinion only.
+They have a responsibility to be well-informed, especially about diverse local views and to listen to, and understand, the views and needs of different groups in the community.
 Councillors cannot assume that they represent the interests of electors without consulting them.

 Individual Parish Councillors cannot make decisions on behalf of the Council, but they can actively lead and engage with local projects.
 Parish Councillors have no powers outside of the Council meeting.

 Diversity is encouraged.
 Councillors from different backgrounds better represent the whole community and possess different enthusiasms, skills, attitudes and interests.
 Some Councillors work with ideas while others are very practical; some like accounts while others prefer reports.
 The Parish Council needs a wide range of skills to work as a team.

 Occasionally there will be a conflict of interest requiring sensitive judgement, and the need to take difficult decisions in an open, honest and reasoned way.
 Councillors are also required to act in an ethical way and to declare an interest when necessary.

 - A Councillor agrees to attend all Council meetings (reasonably possible) that he or she is summoned to